yelpspoon/naspotato/README.md

  - Plex had issues with ports 1900 (media server or UPnP ports) and 5353 (Bonjour) on DSM Synology.
    - Disable 1900 via Control Panel -> File Services -> Advanced -> SSDP (uncheck)
    - Plex 5353 was not published (dunno the side effects, if any).
- - .gitignore _should_ eliminate pushing Plex metadata to git; this can be GB in size; caveat emtor.
+ - .gitignore _should_ eliminate pushing Plex metadata to git (IAMNO git rocket surgeon); this can be GB in size so caveat emtor.
  - Additional testing will be done on a light-weight Synology NAS device in the near future.
  - Test Plex client on the network to see if it can "discover" the naspotato suite.
-   - <add steps to open up Plex Server>
+   - [add steps to open up Plex Server]
  - Added `scripts-dsm/mkTUN.sh` to the repo for use with DSM's `on-boot` Tasks
  - NAS Shares: (homes), docker, NasApps, NasMedia
    - docker: has `naspotato`